ivancristina/ivancristina.github.io/_posts/2020-01-02-tweakdevelop.markdown

 `Info.plist` includes the bundleID of your PB.<br/>
 `Root.plist` instead, handles the appearance and structure of your PB.

 Let's then create a new button.
 First of all, we have to visually create our switch.
 Opening `Root.plist`, you will see that Theos generate some template code.
 If you're familiar with xml, you'll see that this is nothing but a simple array of dictionaries representing various specifiers.
-A very good list of them is reported [on iPhoneDevWiki](https://iphonedevwiki.net/index.php/Preferences_specifier_plist).
+A very good list of them is reported [on iPhoneDevWiki](https://iphonedevwiki.net/index.php/Preferences_specifier_plist), but I even made a graphical view of the most important ones [here](/2020/01/06/prefspecifiers/).
 Let's see an example.

 ```xml
 <plist version="1.0">